The Milnor fibration of a hyperplane arrangement: from modular resonance to algebraic monodromy: A family of matroids

 A preliminary version of some of the results in this paper was presented by the first author in an invited address, titled {\em Geometry of homology jump loci and topology}, and delivered at the Joint International Meeting of the American Mathematical Society and the Romanian Mathematical Society, held in Alba Iulia, Romania, in June 2013.
 He thanks the organizers for the opportunity.

 The construction of the matroid family from Section \ref{sec:matr} emerged from conversations with Anca M\u{a}cinic, to whom we are grateful.
-We also thank Masahiko Yoshinaga, for a useful discussion related to Lemma \ref{lem:lambda}, which inspired us to obtain Theorem \ref{teo=lambdaintro}. \end{ack}
+We also thank Masahiko Yoshinaga, for a useful discussion related to Lemma \ref{lem:lambda}, which inspired us to obtain Theorem \ref{teo=lambdaintro}.
+Finally, we thank the referees for their useful suggestions. \end{ack}

 [1] {\texttt{\href{http://arxiv.org/abs/#1}{arxiv:#1}}} [1] {\texttt{\href{http://arxiv.org/abs/#1}{arXiv:}} \texttt{\href{http://arxiv.org/abs/#1}{#1}}} [1] {\texttt{\href{http://dx.doi.org/#1}{doi:#1}}} [1] {\href{http://www.ams.org/mathscinet-getitem?mr=#1}{MR#1}}